tensorbase/tensorbase/README.md

 [Milestones](https://github.com/tensorbase/tensorbase/milestones)
 ## Dev Meeting

-We setup a dev meeting on Zoom at Wednesday or at Tencent meeting at Friday.
+We setup an online dev meeting on Zoom at Wednesday 7:00pm (UTC+8) or at Tencent Meeting at Friday 7:00pm (UTC+8).
+The meeting url will be shared before the start time in [Discord server](https://discord.gg/E72n2jzgKD) and [Slack Channel](https://join.slack.com/t/tensorbase/shared_invite/zt-ntwmjvpu-TQ9drOdUwNJWmUTXvxMumA) for Zoom, or Wechat group for Tencent Meeting.

+(The current time is flexible now, if you want to have a talk but in another timezone just leave a message in any way.)

 ## Working Groups